JoannickGardize/SharkECS/README.md

 - use `EngineBuilder#after(Object, Object...)` or `EngineBuilder#before(Object, Object...)` to add constraints between registered elements, elements could be:
   - the instance of the concerned element
   - a Class, every elements assignable to this Class will be concerned
+  - an annotation type, every elements declaring this annotation will be concerned
   - any non-registered instance as a "marker" in the priority graph

-For instance, the EngineBuilder's default configuration calls `builder.after(Processor.class, entityManager);` to put the EntityManager before any other Processor.
+For instance, the EngineBuilder's default configuration calls `builder.before(entityManager, Processor.class);` to put the EntityManager before any other Processor.

 ## Transmutation, injection by generic types, custom engine configurator...